 - Restaurant – 130 Euros for a private room (+40 Euros for an extra bed) – berlengabedbreakfast@gmail.com.
 Cellphone: +351 969 395 763

-- The existing campsite is deactivated (2022), and from the looks of it, it won’t be reactivated any time soon.
-For more information, contact the Peniche city hall.
+- The existing campsite is deactivated (2022) and will not be reactivated soon.
+For more information, contact Peniche city hall.

-Important note: If you want to spend the night on the island, don’t forget to buy the Berlenga Pass for two days.
+Important note: If you want to spend the night on the island, remember to buy the two-day Berlenga Pass.

-Where to stay when you go to the Berlengas?
+Where will you stay when you go to Berlengas?

-Although it is possible to spend the night in the Berlengas, the truth is that most people prefer to take a daily tour (which normally lasts between 4 to 6 hours, depending on the operator and the season).
-Thus, the usual thing is to stay and sleep in Peniche or in the surroundings.
+Although it is possible to spend the night in the Berlengas, most people prefer to take a daily tour (which normally lasts between 4 and 6 hours, depending on the operator and the season).
+Thus, the usual thing is to stay and sleep in Peniche or the surroundings.

-Peniche is a very popular destination on the west coast due to the surf, the beaches, and the Berlengas, so it has lots of accommodation offers.
+Peniche is a very popular destination on the West Coast due to the surf, beaches, and Berlengas, so it offers lots of accommodation.
 Here are some options below:

 - Wot Peniche – The hostel offers shared and private rooms.
 It has an excellent atmosphere and amenities at very affordable prices.
 It is close to the Marina and the restaurant area, so it is perfect for those who go to the Berlengas.
 This was where we stayed the last time we went to the Berlengas, and it is a place we will return to.
 See more information here.

 - MH Peniche – It’s just outside the city.
-Probably too far to walk to the marina, it makes up for it by being close to the Cova da Alfarroba beach.
+It is probably too far to walk to the marina, but it makes up for it by being close to the Cova da Alfarroba beach.
 It is a hotel with outstanding amenities, an indoor and outdoor pool, and very comfortable.
-Perfect for a romantic getaway or for families.
+Perfect for a romantic getaway or family.
 See prices here.

 - Casa Vintage Guest House – is a good option for couples who want to stay in the city center, close to everything, including the marina and the Peniche fort.
 This is one of the cheapest accommodations and with good value for money.
 Check here.